Intercontinental Exchange Inc. (ICE) Shares Up Despite Recent Market Volatility

 Rosenblatt gave a rating of “Buy” to ICE, setting the target price at $164 in the report published on August 17th of the previous year.

-During the last 5 trading sessions, ICE fell by -1.01%, which changed the moving average for the period of 200-days by +4.52% in comparison to the 20-day moving average, which settled at $106.06.
-In addition, Intercontinental Exchange Inc. saw 0.12% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ICE rose by +1.70%, which changed the moving average for the period of 200-days by +4.16% in comparison to the 20-day moving average, which settled at $105.55.
+In addition, Intercontinental Exchange Inc. saw 0.63% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading